-At the beginning of the school year, each student in grades 6-12 will be issued a student planner at the cost of \$2.50.
+At the beginning of the school year, each student in grades 6-8 will be issued a student planner at the cost of \$2.50.
 High school students may purchase a planner in the student office.
 This planner is intended to be used as a tool to help the student organize his/her daily responsibilities, including homework assignments.
-In addition, the student planner is used as a "hall pass".

-If a student in grades 6-12 loses his/her student planner, he/she will be required to purchase a replacement planner from the office for \$2.50.
+If a student in grades 6-8 loses his/her student planner, he/she will be required to purchase a replacement planner from the office for \$2.50.